 Quality of search algorithms leads to quality tactics

 The digital landscape looked quite different just ten years ago.
-Search wasn’t as intuitive, and online marketers were beginning to figure out how to optimize websites using link-building and keyword optimization tactics.
-As Google progressively improved its algorithms to identify useful content and spammy links, SEO shifted to content marketing, earned media and online brand awareness.
+The search wasn’t as intuitive, and online marketers were beginning to figure out how to optimize websites using link-building and keyword optimization tactics.
+As Google progressively improved its algorithms to identify useful content and spammy links, SEO shifted to content marketing, earned media, and online brand awareness.
 The progression of search engines and search marketing is a great place for PR pros to start to understand why SEO is becoming more like PR.

-When most people think of SEO, they think of links.
-Before Google refined its SERPs with algorithm updates like Penguin and Penguin 2.0, the quantity of links pointing to a site was a top SEO indicator.
+When most people think of SEO basics, they think of links.
+Before Google refined its SERPs with algorithm updates like Penguin and Penguin 2.0, the number of links pointing to a site was a top SEO indicator.
 Link building has evolved from blog and forum commenting to guest posting to content marketing.

 Links are not dead; in fact, they’re still a big piece of the puzzle.
 However, the quality and naturalness of links now trump quantity—and that’s where PR comes in.
-Online outreach and promotion of truly useful content leads to natural linking, which make for happy SEO and PR pros.
+Online outreach and promotion of truly useful content lead to natural linking, which makes for happy SEO and PR pros.